GjorgievFilip/Quantum-Computers/ProjectDescription.md

 ### Englisch:

 **Project Goals:**
-Enlighten the receiver with a website about space, sparking his interest in that topic.
+Enlighten the user with a website containing understandable descriptions about quantum computing, pros, cons, security and uses.

 **Non-Goals:**
-Make the website a gimmicky clump of code no one really understands.
+Spam the user with a lot of animations, because that will annoy the user and make them leave.

 ---

 ## Projektinhalte / Project Contents

 ### Englisch:
-Creating a generic website with space info and its corresponding parts (CSS and HTML).
+Creating a generic website with quantum computing and its corresponding parts (CSS and HTML).
+The website will have small animations for hovering over links or simple tweening, but no complicated animations.

 ---